Determining cancer cells division strategy: Results

-Together with the mean and variance of each Gaussian, the fitting procedure yields the probability of each cell to belong to the various identified generations (we note that the EM procedure gives the fraction of cells found in each generation at every acquisition time).
-Since for each cell both CTV and FS signals are measured at each time point, we can use the information coming from the GM procedure to identify the subpopulations corresponding to different generations from the FS distributions.
-Figure~\ref{fig:3}b displays the FS intensity distributions of the same population from which the CTV distributions [shown in panel a)] were measured.
+To identify the different generations from the CTV intensity profiles, we applied a fitting protocol via a Gaussian Mixture Model of the form: $P(\ln x) = \sum_g w_g N(\ln x, \bar x_g, \sigma_g)$ combined with an Expectation Maximization algorithm (see Methods for details).
+An example of the result of the fitting procedure is shown in Figure~\ref{fig:3}a.
+From left to right, the distributions of the log2 of the CTV intensity for different time points are shown in grey, while the Gaussian distributions obtained as best fits of the experimental data are reported in different colors corresponding to the different identified generations.
+Together with the mean and variance of each Gaussian, the fitting procedure yields the probability of each cell to belong to the various identified generations.
+Since for each cell, both CTV and FSC signals are measured at each time point, we can use the information coming from the GM procedure to identify the subpopulations corresponding to different generations from the FSC distributions.
+Figure~\ref{fig:3}b displays the FSC intensity distributions of the same population from which the CTV distributions (shown in panel a) were measured.
 In this case, grey curves mark the total population, while colored ones correspond to the different generations.
-Comparing the distributions of the same generation in different snapshots, one clearly note that newer generations have distributions shifted toward smaller FS values with respect to older ones.
+Comparing the distributions of the same generation in different snapshots, one notes that newer generations have distributions shifted toward smaller FSC values with respect to older ones.
 In particular, the distributions (dots) of the grand-daughter cells are reported in Figure~\ref{fig:3}c, together with the best fits of a normal distribution for each distinct time point.
 Mean and variance as a function of the snapshot times are reported in Figure~\ref{fig:3}d.
-Finally, we evaluate the Pearson correlation coefficients between CTV and FS intensities as a function of time (Figure~\ref{fig:3}e).
-Results show that the correlation is null just after the sorting procedure and then reaches a high positive values (around 0.6) in the next snap times.
-This behaviour can be explained appears reasonable since cytoplasm volume scales with the cell size; on the other hand, an almost zero correlation after sorting may indicate that the rates of CTV uptake are not strongly dependent on cell size.
+Finally, we evaluate the Pearson correlation coefficients between CTV and FSC intensities as a function of time (Figure~\ref{fig:3}e).
+Results show that the correlation is null just after the sorting procedure and then reaches a high positive value (around 0.6) in the next snap times.
+This behavior appears reasonable since cytoplasm volume scales with the cell size; on the other hand, an almost zero correlation after sorting may indicate that the rates of CTV uptake are not strongly dependent on cell size.